cormachogan/vminfo-operator/README.md

 * [Kind (Kubernetes in Docker)](https://kind.sigs.K8s.io/docs/user/quick-start/)

-The assumption is that you also have a __VMware vSphere environment__ comprising of at least one ESXi hypervisor which is managed by a vCenter server.
+The assumption is that you also have a __VMware vSphere environment__ comprising of at least one ESXi hypervisor with at least one virtual machine which is managed by a vCenter server.
 While the thought process is that your Kubernetes cluster will be running on vSphere infrastructure, and thus this operator will help you examine how the underlying vSphere resources are being consumed by the Kubernetes clusters running on top, it is not necessary for this to be the case for the purposes of this tutorial.
 You can use this code to query any vSphere environment from Kubernetes.

 ## What if I just want to understand some basic CRD concepts? ##